 - A Water Table – Will keep them amused for the longest amount of time but doesn’t require as much supervision as a paddling pool

 - A Bubble Machine – Toddlers love bubbles but I get bored of blowing after a while, this is the perfect solution

 - A bean bags, cones and rings set – cheated a bit there, three toys in one but a great combination for playing games

 - A Trampoline- I’d go straight for a big one, with netting for safety, rather than starting with a toddler trampoline that they’ll outgrow pretty quickly

 - A Playhouse – As much for it’s storage potential as anything else but also great for toddlers who like to role play

-So that’s everything you need to know about choosing outside toys fro toddlers.
+So that’s everything you need to know about choosing outside toys for toddlers.
 Which outdoor toys do your toddlers like the best?
 Let me know in the comments.
-If you’re invested in other toddler toys, check out my guide to choosing ride on toys for toddlers guide to choosing play kitchens and the 6 Essential Toys for Toddlers
+If you’re interested in other toddler toys, check out my guide to choosing ride on toys for toddlers guide to choosing play kitchens and the 6 Essential Toys for Toddlers

 Enjoyed this post?
 Why not pin it for later!